-Valid ISO 7185 Pascal programs should compile properly with or without '--classic-pascal'.
-However, without this option, certain GNU extensions and Pascal features from other dialects are supported as well.
+Most ISO 7185 Pascal programs should compile properly with or without '--classic-pascal'.
+However, without this option, some constructs behave in non-standard way.
+Moreover, certain GNU extensions and Pascal features from other dialects are supported as well.
 With this option, they are rejected.